-State law requires that the lender must wait 120 days before they can file for pre-foreclosure with the county clerk.
+State law requires that the lender wait 120 days before filing for pre-foreclosure with the county clerk.
 This means a pending lawsuit against the property and its title is publicly contested.

 If the owner lives in the property, NY State law also requires that the lender send a notice within 90 days to the borrower.
 This informs them of how to cure the debt and a “Help for Homeowner” notice advising them of their rights during the foreclosure in New York, NY.

-Once this has happened, you will receive a “summons and complaint” letter informing you that your loan is in default and a lawsuit is pending.
+Once this happens, you will receive a “summons and complaint” letter informing you that your loan is in default and a pending lawsuit.
 Once this is received, you (the borrower) will have 20-30 days to respond in writing.
 If you haven’t already, now is the time to talk with an attorney who can help you with the reply and represent you in court.

 Because New York is a judicial foreclosure state, the lender must go through the court process to foreclose.
 After the issue of the summons and complaint letter, you are allowed to reply with defense and counterclaims.

 A vital safeguard that homeowners process is the settlement conference.
-Introduced in 2009, this process is part of the foreclosure process to help the two parties find an agreement regarding the debt.
+Introduced in 2009, this process is part of the foreclosure process to help the two parties agree on the debt.
 It took place 60 days after the date when the summons and complaint were sent.

-If you cannot reach an agreement in the settlement conference and don’t respond to the court action within the specified time, the lender can move to get a default judgment from the court.
+If you cannot reach an agreement in the settlement conference and don’t respond to the court action within the specified time, the lender can move to get a default judgment.
 If this happens, then you automatically lose the case.
 However, if you file an answer, the lender can’t file for default judgment.
-The lender will next file for a summary judgment to strike the answer and for the court to grant judgment in favor of the lender.
+The lender will follow the file for a summary judgment to strike the answer and for the court to grant judgment in favor of the lender.